 American culture has its motifs because American culture has been around longer than most current countries on this planet have been countries.
 We’ve adapted these motifs into our national identity.
 Let’s explore the most common of these motifs as if you’re an American, you’ll immediately recognize them.

 I know why the far left wants to destroy our culture.
 Behind every extreme leftist is an authoritarian.
-If they took power, they will re-educated your children and kill anyone who resists.
+If they took power, they will re-educate your children and kill anyone who resists.

 This isn’t an exaggeration.
 History shows that they really think like this.